 - Fitness consultant

+The online bachelor’s in fitness programming and management requires 120 credit hours, including general education requirements, core courses and supplemental course work.
 Delivery of this program is 100% online: no campus visits are required.
-Courses are semester-based.
-How long it takes you to complete your degree depends on how many credit hours you currently have and how many courses you take per semester.
+Courses are semester based.
+How long it takes you to complete your degree depends on the number of credit hours you currently have and how many courses you take per semester.

 Typical program lengthVaries